samm-git/turris-containers/README.md

 5. Create wp article and opkg packages

 ## problems
-Go is not available on OpenWRT platform and to build it we need to use GCC 5 (gccgo in GCC4 is incomplete and buggy).
+Go is not available on OpenWRT platform and to build it we need to use GCC 5 (gccgo in GCC4 is incomplete and buggy). uClibc is also known to not work with Go.
 After all i decided to use crosstool-ng and GCC 5.1 to compile Go in static mode.
 Also PPC and GCCGO support in the docker is available only in the trunk, so i had to use it.

 ## Status
 - ☑ GCCGO5 Porting to turris: done, gccgo5 (GCC 5.1) bult and tested, crosscompilation works fine, go and cgo tools are also working (tested with hello-cgo and few other projects).
 Static and dynamic executables are supported